Soli Deo gloria

-Haymitch stomps through the streets of District 12 and cares not about the looks people shoot at him.
+Haymitch stomps through the streets of District 12 and doesn't care about the looks people shoot at him.
 He doesn't care at all.
 He's sixteen and his world has gone down the drain since those stupid Games.
 Hell, it wasn't his fault that he was far more clever than the Capitol people thought he was.
 They thought that no one would use the force field around the arena to their advantage.

 Not only did Haymitch use it to his advantage, he used it to win the Games.